YiyangShao/MATH585_final_proj/step.md

 ## Update by 11/22
 1. Only way to prevent lookahead: Temporal Awareness in Queries
 2. Oldest Model in GPT-3: Oct 2019
+3. Get data from logs
+4. 2021 model and 2023 model has 80% similarity on 2022 news data